gretaegan/MS1-flightschool/README.md

 Yes it has, by displaying the information in concise, easy to read formatting and by using colors and images that are not distracting.
 I have not used any complicated jargon or abbreviations that will confuse users who have no experience in aviation.

+*As a business owner, am I satsified that the website inspires trust in my product?*

+Yes, by proividing informaton clearly and straight to the point, and by using a professional and calm color scheme.

 ## Further Testing

 ### Devices I Tested on

 *Smart Phones*

 * iPhone SE 2020
 * iPhone 8
 * iPhone X

 *Tablets*

 * iPad Pro
 * Samusung Galaxy Tab S7
 * Samsung Galaxy Tab About

 *Laptops*

 * Macbook Air 13"
 * Dell G7 17.3"